-The base salary and bonuses payable to the Company's Chief Executive Officer and other executive officers and employees is determined by the Board according to their understanding as to the amount of compensation that is reasonable in the circumstances.
-The Board relies on objective criteria when determining compensation to compensate each individual for providing the leadership and specific skills needed to fulfill their responsibilities.
-These criteria include the attainment of the Company's pre-set objectives for the previous financial year as set out in its business plan and budget, salaries paid to other executive officers in the junior oil and gas industry (although the Board does not benchmark against any specific company or companies but does take into account the overall trend of executive compensation in the junior oil and gas industry), and any advice that may be given by independent advisors and consultants to the Company and the Company's Compensation Committee.
-Salaries may be increased based upon the individual's performance and contribution or increases in median competitive pay levels.
-The Company does not have a formal bonus plan, but each year the Board, upon recommendation of the Company's Compensation Committee, will approve pre-set goals for the ensuing year for bonus payments based on the criteria stated above.
+The base salaries payable to NEOs and other executive officers and employees are intended to remunerate them for discharging job responsibilities and reflect their performance over time that is reasonable in the circumstances.
+The Board relies on the Compensation Committee to base its recommendations on objective criteria that includes the attainment of the Company's pre-set objectives for the previous financial year as set out in its business plan and budget that involves meeting various operational and corporate goals, as well as salaries paid to other executive officers in the junior oil and gas industry (although the Compensation Committee does not benchmark against any specific company or companies but does take into account the overall trend of executive compensation in the junior oil and gas industry).
+In making its recommendations to the Board, the Compensation Committee also considers the particular skills and experience of the individual needed to fulfill their responsibilities.
+Base salaries may be increased based upon the individual's performance and contribution in connection with their specific duties or increases in median competitive pay levels.

+The Company does not have a formal bonus plan, and none of the Company's NEOs and other executive officers and employees has any contractual right to cash bonuses or short-term incentive compensation.
+However, each year the Board, upon recommendation of the Compensation Committee, will approve preset goals for the ensuing year for bonus payments based on the criteria stated above.
+The Company considers that performance bonus awards are an important part of their remuneration package where associated performance targets reflect the key drivers for value creation and growth in shareholder value.